HongminMu/ZhuMang/README.md

 ```

 ## Notes
+- To enable obstacle avoidance with vibration modules, purchase two vibration modules and configure the serial communication according to the comments in `zhendong.py`.
 - Make sure to correctly set up the serial communication if using the vibration modules.
 - The visualization script allows you to see how the obstacle avoidance algorithm works without requiring hardware.